Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Fractional

-When it fits: When you need a senior leader's time and judgment but can't justify a full-time hire.
+When it fits: When you need a senior leader's time and judgment but cannot justify a full-time hire.

 Typical structure: Fixed monthly fee for a defined time commitment (typically 1-3 days/week).
 Often 6-12 month engagements.